Her Smell: Plot

 The film is told with five distinct scenes punctuated with some home movie footage from early in the band's career when they were successful—appearing on magazine covers, attending photo shoots, and receiving gold records.

-In the first scene, punk rock group Something She wraps up a show and lead vocalist Becky Something goes backstage to attend to a brief ceremony with her personal shaman.
+In the first scene, punk rock group, Something She, wraps up a show and lead vocalist, Becky Something, goes backstage to attend a brief ceremony with her personal shaman.
 Her mood swings violently from happy to aggressive as her bandmates, ex-husband, manager, and a former musical collaborator all try to steer her toward positive choices: recording their next album, playing future shows, and finding stability for her child.
 The scene ends as she turns a corner with her infant in her hands and falls over inebriated, vomiting on herself.

 In the second vignette, Something She is in the studio several months later, aimlessly trying to record the band's next album.
 Drummer Ali van der Wolff becomes frustrated and quits, followed by bassist Marielle Hell, leaving their manager Howard Goodman distraught as he tries to clear the space for his new band Akergirls to record.
 Becky refuses to leave and butts in on their session.

 The third scene is set after Akergirls have become famous and Becky is opening their show, with Ali back to support her.
-She shows up two hours late with a film crew in tow, berating ex-husband Danny and her mother Ania, who are the last persons in her life still willing to put up with her selfishness.
-When Ania gives her some papers from her estranged father, Becky becomes violently upset and hurls verbal abuse at her mother and assaults Ali before rushing onstage and collapsing in another stupor.
+She shows up two hours late with a film crew in tow, berating her ex-husband, Danny, and her mother, Ania, who are the last persons in her life still willing to put up with her selfishness.
+When Ania gives her some papers from her estranged father, Becky becomes violently upset and hurls verbal abuse at her mother and assaults Ali before rushing onstage and collapsing into another stupor.